build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/index.md

 ---
-title: "Egress Controls for Cloud Workloads"
+title: "Egress Controls for Cloud Workloads - Part 1"
 description: "In this tutorial, you will learn how to configure Egress Controls with AWS Network Firewall and Amazon Route 53 Resolver DNS Firewall"
 tags:
   - infrastructure-as-code